Fashion and clothing in the Philippines: 1950s

-The Filipiniana/Terno gown, the modernized Traje de Mestiza rose to popularity as a formal attire during latter half of the 20th Century.
+The Filipiniana/Terno gown, the modernized Traje de Mestiza rose to popularity as a formal attire during latter half of the 20th century.

 When the decade started, the country saw the rise of economy, once again giving opportunities for people to have more necessities and live in the normal life.
 Women remained wearing the 1940s fashion during the first five years of the decade.
 By the late 1950s, women started to wear dresses and with floral prints and fuller knee-length skirts.
 The style was inspired by Christian Dior's "New Look" collection, characterized by a below-mid-calf length, full-skirt, pointed bust, small waist, and rounded shoulder line.
 Summer and Day dresses became popular, as well as the pencil skirts and cardigans.

 Men's fashion changed slightly as the men started wearing youthful clothing such as sweaters, colorful printed polos, pants and flannels.
 "Chinos" became popular as well as white tee shirt, tartan plaids.
 The drape cut suits remained popular for formal wear.

-The barong tagalog became popular once again to be worn as a formal wear, popularized by the then-President Ramon Magsaysay.
-The Terno was rarely worn by young women everyday; however, it was still worn at formal events such as galas, national events, government parties and film festivals.
+The barong tagalog became popular again as formal wear, popularized by President Ramon Magsaysay.
+The terno was rarely worn by young women every day; however, it was still worn at formal events such as galas, national events, government parties and film festivals.